Call local rate

 The opposite of a narcissist.
 When a narcissist meets an echoist…

 We have all heard of the narcissist.
-In fact, I have written an article recently on how to identify if you are married to one on this blog.
+In fact, I have written an article recently on how to identify if you are in a relationship with a narcissist.

 Throughout my years advising clients I have encountered many cases where the narcissist behaviours of one party have dominated the whole relationship leading to an unhappy and unhealthy marriage.